 PixSavers leads in service excellence by anticipating, listening well, and by responding to all customer wishes.

-We are committed to advancements, production, support, of new digital tools that make this easy.
+We are committed to advancements, production, support, and digital tools that help us work better.

-According to our plan, our goal is to broaden efforts and introduce services as unique as our first.
+According to plan, our goal is to broaden more services, beyond efforts first introduced in 1999.

-Made by a graphic designer in colors, our logo has a sense of flow, movement through its layers.
+Made by a graphic designer in color, our logo is a simple continuous movement of flowing layers.

-Colors are drawn with precision, each in its own exact dimension related to size, length, spacing.
+Colors are drawn with precision, relating to an exact dimension in size, length, spacing and flow.

-On the right is an example of how photo art and graphics are made in layers, to flattened object.
+On the right is an example of how photo art and graphics are made in layers to a flattened object.

-Each layer is dissected, manipulated, saved, reassembled, reused, then blended to each other.
+Each layer is dissected, manipulated, saved, reassembled, reused, blended, stacked, collapsed.